MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-rm-web-app-deployment.md

 ### Zip Deploy

-Creates a .zip deployment package and deploys the file contents to the **wwwroot** folder of the App Service or Function App in Azure.
+Expects a .zip deployment package and deploys the file contents to the **wwwroot** folder of the App Service or Function App in Azure.
 This option overwrites all existing contents in the **wwwroot** folder.
 For more information, see [Zip deployment for Azure Functions](https://docs.microsoft.com/azure/azure-functions/deployment-zip-push).